-252 Increase in Intraocular Pressure Acute increases in intraocular pressure have been seen within 60 minutes of intravitreal injection, including with EYLEA [see Adverse Acute increases in intraocular pressure have been seen within 60 minutes of intravitreal injection, including with EYLEA [see Adverse Acutions (6.J)].
-Sustained increases in intraocular pressure have also been reported after repeated intravitreal dosing with vascular endothelial growth factor (VEGE) inhibitors.
+25 Increase in Intraoular Pressure Acute increases in intraocular pressure have been seen within 60 minutes of intravitreal injection, including with EYLEA [see Adverse Reactions (6.1)].
+Sustained increases in intraocular pressure have also been reported after repeated intravitreal dosing with vascular endothelial growth factor (VEGF) inhibitors.
 Intraocular pressure and the perfusion of the optic nerve head should be monitored and managed appropriately.

 managed appropriately.

-5.3 Thromboembolic Events

-There is a potential risk of arterial thromboembolic events (ATEs) following intravitreal use of VEGF inhibitors, including EYLEA.
+5.3 Thromboembolic Events There is a potential risk of arterial thromboembolic events (ATEs) following intravitreal use of VEGF inhibitors, including EYLEA.
 ATEs are defined as nonfatal stroke, nonfatal myocardial infarction, or vascular death (including deaths of unknown cause).
-The incidence of reported thromboembolic events in wet AMD studies during the first year was.
-18% (32 out of 1844) in the combination treated with EYLEA compared with 15% (9 out of 595) in patients treated with ranibizumab; through 96 weeks, the incidence was 3.3% (60 out of 1824) in the EYLEA group compared with 5.2% (9 out of 595) in the ranibizumab; through 96 weeks, the incidence was 3.3% (60 out of 1824) in the EYLEA group compared with 5.2% (9 out of 595) in the ranibizumab group.
-The incidence was 5.4% (37 out of 578) in the control group, from baseline to week 100, the incidence was 6.4% (37 out of 578) in the combined group of patients treated with EYLEA compared with 4.2% (8 out of 287) in the control group, from baseline to week 100, the incidence was 6.4% (37 out of 578) in the combined group of patients treated with EYLEA ormpared with 4.2% (20 out of 287) in the control group.
+The incidence of reported thromboembolic events in wet AMD studies during the first year was 136% (32 out of 1824) in the combined group of patients treated with EYLEA compared with 15% (9 out of 595) in patients treated with ranibizumab, through 96 weeks, the incidence was 33% (60 out of 1824) in the EYLEA group compared with 32% (90 out of 595) in the ranibizumab group.
+The incidence was 33% (60 out of 1824) in the critical group compared with 32% (90 out of 578) in the cantibility of the ranibizumab studies from baseline to week 52 was 3.3% (19 out of 578) in the combined group of patients treated with EYLEA compared with 24% (20 out of 287) in the control group; from baseline to week 100, the incidence was 6.4% (37 out of 578) in the combined group of patients treated with EYLEA compared with 32% (12 out 01 577) in the control group.
 There were no reported thromboembolic events in the patients treated with EYLEA in the first six months of the RVO studies.

-- In the patients treated with EYLEA in the Irits six months of the KVO studies.

-6 ADVERSE REACTIONS
+6 ADVECE CORACTIONSC

-The following potentially serious adverse reactions are described elsewhere in the labeling:

-+ Hypersensitivity [see Contraindications (4.3)]

-Endophthalmitis and retinal detachments [see Warnings and Precautions (5.1)]

-Increase in intraocular pressure [see Warnings and Precautions (5.2)]

-Thromboembolic events [see Warnings and Precautions (5.3)]
+In the patients treated with FTLEA in the inst six months of the kVV studies.
+6 ADVERSE REACTIONS The following potentially serious adverse reactions are described elsewhere in the labeling: + Hypersensitivity [see Contraindications (4.3)] - Endophthalmitis and relinal detachments [see Warnings and Precautions (5.1)] - Increase in intraocular pressure [see Warnings and Precautions (5.2)] - Thromboembolic events [see Warnings and Precautions (5.3)]

-6.1 Clinical Trials Experience

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in other clinical trials of the same or another drug and may not reflect the rates observed in practice.
+6.1 Clinical Trials Experience Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in other clinical trials of the same or another drug and may not reflect the rates observed in mendicipations of the same or another drug and may not reflect the rates observed

-In practice In practice A total of 2980 patients treated with EYLEA constituted the safety population in eight phase 3 studies.
+A total of 2900 patients treated with EYLEA constituted the safety population in eight phase 3 studies.
 Among those, 2379 patients were treated with the recommended dose of 2 mg.
-Serious adverse reactions related to the injection procedure have occurred in -0.1% of intravitreal injections with EYLEA including endophthalmitis and retinal detachment.
-The most common adverse reactions (25%) reported in patients receiving EYLEA were conjunctival hemorrhage, eye pain, cataract, vitrous detachment, the solid solid intraocular pressure increased.
+Serious adverse reactions related to the injection procedure have occurred in -0.3% of intravitreal injections with EYLEA including endophthalmitis and relinal detachment.
+The most common adverse reactions (=25%) reported in patients receiving PYLEA were conjunctival hemorrhage, eye pain, catarct, vitreous detachment, vitreous floaters, and intraocular pressure increased.

 Neovascular (Wet) Age-Related Macular Degeneration (AMD).
-The data described below reflect exposure to EYLEA in 1824 patients with wet AMD, including 1223 patients treated with the 2-mg dose, in 2 double-masked, controlled clinical studies (VIEWI and VIEW2) for 24 months (with active control in year 1).

-Safety data observed in the EYLEA group in a 52-week, double-masked, Phase 2 study were consistent with these results.
+The data described below reflect exposure to EYLEA in 1824 patients with wet AMD, including I223 patients treated with the 2-mg dose, in 2 double-masked, controlled clinical studies (VIEWI and VIEW2) for 24 months (with active control in year I).
+Safety data observed in the FYLEA group in a 52-week, double-masked, Phase 2 study were consistent with these results.